MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

   image("../images/alignment_good.drawio.png"),
 )

 In the diagrams above the green blocks represent unused memory, the red blocks extra memory that is being fetched and the purple blocks the actual memory that we want to access.
-As we an see if the memory is misaligned it requires fetching extra memory whereas in the second diagram the memory that we want to fetch is aligned correctly and is therefore easy to get without any extra operations.
+As we can see if the memory is misaligned it requires fetching extra memory whereas in the second diagram the memory that we want to fetch is aligned correctly and is therefore easy to get without any extra operations.
 The diagram above is not completely accurate since computers will usually fetch memory equal to their word size so on most 64 bit systems two 8 byte chunks would be retrieved on the bad alignment and one 8 byte chunk on the good alignment version.

 On some processor architectures data must be aligned to its natural boundary.
-A data types natural boundary is usually the smallest power of 2 that can fit the data.
+A data type's natural boundary is usually the smallest power of 2 that can fit the data.
 For example a 4 byte piece of data has a natural boundary of 4 bytes whereas a 6 byte piece of data has a natural boundary of 8 bytes @hennessy2011computer.

 == System Calls

 A system call is how a running program is able to communicate with the underlying operating system of the computer.
-System calls allow a running program to perform operating system specific tasks as many of these can only be executed in a protected mode that only the operating system has access too.
-System calls are operating specific but most operating systems have system calls for the following:
+System calls allow a running program to perform operating system specific tasks as many of these can only be executed in a protected mode that only the operating system has access to.
+System calls are operating system specific but most operating systems have system calls for the following:
 - Starting a process
 - Allocating memory
 - etc